 Dr Robert Stevens MBChB MRCGP Dip.FIPT – Data Protection Officer

 The Men’s Health Clinic c/o Lilliput Health, Lower Ground Floor, The Surgery, Elms Avenue, Poole, Dorset, BH14 8EE

 Under data protection legislation, the data that we hold about you is categorised as follows:-

 Personal Data – Data related to an identifiable person, or data that can be used to identify an individual.
-Examples of personal data we collect and process under this category include names, dates of birth, home addresses, email addresses, telephone numbers, occupations, GP details, emergency contact details and other online identifiers.
+Examples of personal data we collect and process under this category include names, dates of birth, home addresses, email addresses, telephone numbers, occupations, GP details and other online identifiers.

 Under data protection legislation, we must have a lawful reason for obtaining and processing your personal data.
 Below are the bases we use and an example of the purpose for which we use it: